 A Technical Writing Career

-Is a career in technical writing for you?
+?
 By now we've talked enough about the kind of work that you'd be doing to give you a sense of whether it's the kind of work you might enjoy.
 Do you enjoy learning new things?
 Do you have a flare for explaining and teaching?
 Can you manage large projects?
 Can you write clear, simple, and engaging prose?
 If so, you have the basic skill set to succeed as a technical writer.
 Now, how do you find a job?

 | Degree and Certificate Programs